2012 Wisconsin elections: Local offices

+Clark County

+Clark County district attorney

+A regularly scheduled district attorney election was held in Clark County, Wisconsin, concurrent with the Fall general election, November 6, 2012.
+The incumbent, Darwin Zweig, retired after serving 32 years in the office.
+The Democratic candidate, Clark County corporation counsel Lyndsey Boon Brunette, was elected district attorney, defeating attorney Shari Post.

 Kenosha County

 Kenosha mayor

 A regularly scheduled mayoral election was held in Kenosha, Wisconsin, at the Spring general election, April 3, 2012.
 The incumbent Keith Bosman, first elected in 2008, was elected to a second four-year term, defeating city council president Jesse Downing.
 Two other candidates were eliminated in the February primary: video producer Jeff Baas and bar owner Nasser Museitif.

 Marathon County

 Wausau mayor

 A regularly scheduled mayoral election was held in Wausau, Wisconsin, at the Spring general election, April 3, 2012.
 The incumbent Jim Tipple, first elected in 2004, was elected to a third four-year term.

 Milwaukee County

 Milwaukee mayor

 A regularly scheduled mayoral election was held in Milwaukee, Wisconsin, at the Spring general election, April 3, 2012.
 The incumbent Tom Barrett, first elected in 2004, was elected to a third four-year term, defeating University of Wisconsin faculty member Edward McDonald.
 One other candidate was eliminated in the February primary, Ieshuh Griffin.